Embracing New Techniques in Deep Learning for Estimating Image Memorability: Methods

 We can use this structure to make two models.
-In one, the optimization algorithm will not have access to the ResNet-150 parameters.
-This means that the intermediate ResNet features will be categorical data as the original was trained on ImageNet \parencite{deng2009imagenet}.
-In the other, which we will call ResMemRetrain, we will allow the ResNet part of the model to retrain for the memorability task.
-This will allow the model to specialize the ResNet features for this task, but we will lose the assumption that the ResNet features are semantically in line with ImageNet.
+In one, the optimization algorithm does not have access to the ResNet-152 parameters during training.
+This means that the intermediate ResNet features are categorical data as the original was trained on ImageNet \citep{deng2009imagenet}, a standard image classification dataset.
+In the other, which we call ResMemRetrain, we allow the ResNet component of the model to retrain for the memorability task.
+This allows the model to specialize the ResNet features for this task, but the model loses the assumption that the ResNet features are semantically in line with ImageNet.
+By allowing ResNet-152 to retrain, the model gains specificity at the expense of a much longer training time.
+Further information about the hyperparameter tuning of these models can be seen in the Supplemental Information.

 \hypertarget{m3m}{